 Hinckle states that Hamilton sent him instructions via text message on how to wire the payments on the new contract.
 Hinckle would go on to send payments by wire and one personal check for a total sum of $17,000.
 The personal check, says Hinckle, was endorsed by High Performance Motorsports.

 In September of 2015, Hinckle alleges that Hamilton contacted him with a new proposal to replace the previous letter of intent signed by both parties.
 This new proposal, per Hinckle, would put him in the car in Daytona as well as the events at Iowa and Berlin.
 Hinckle further alleges that he and Hamilton both agreed to this new proposal and Hinckle obtained a sponsor for the Daytona event.
-If you in need of a online sportsbook and casino that has a strong reputation in the industry, check out Black type bonuses today!

 In December of 2015 Hinckle says that Hamilton texted him regarding his availability for the pre-race testing being held at Daytona, which Hinckle traveled to and was on hand for.
 According to Hinckle, Hamilton stated that he was bringing multiple cars down for testing.
 Hinckle was also bringing two sponsors to Daytona to watch him during testing and to meet with Hamilton.